Get Moshi

 Connections and authentication

-Connection types, password and key auth, jump hosts, mosh port ranges, custom mosh paths, and credential storage.
+Connection types, password and key auth, agent forwarding, jump hosts, mosh port ranges, ET over TCP, custom paths, and credential storage.

 Saved connections are the entry point for terminals.
 Each connection stores routing details and non-secret metadata in app storage.
 Credentials are stored separately in iOS secure storage.